c1ph3r-1337/StealthSync/README.md

-# Chat Bubble 💬
+# StealthSync 💬

-**Chat Bubble** is a cutting-edge, real-time chat application designed for privacy, simplicity, and an engaging user experience.
+**StealthSync** is a cutting-edge, real-time chat application designed for privacy, simplicity, and an engaging user experience.
 With end-to-end encryption (decryption happens in your browser, not on the server), self-destructing messages, and dynamic random usernames, every conversation stays confidential and secure.
 Plus, with Discord token authentication and Discord-like commands, managing your chat is both fun and intuitive!

 ## Features 🚀